Werwolf: Propaganda and Radio Werwolf

-Every friendly German civilian is a disguised soldier of hate.
-Armed with the inner conviction that the Germans are still superior ... [they believe] that one day it will be their destiny to destroy you.
-Their hatred and their anger ... are deeply buried in their blood.
-A smile is their weapon by which to disarm you ...
-In heart, body and spirit every German is Hitler.

 According to Belgian Resistance operatives, the Werwolf name held clout in the general population in Northern Austria.
 Using an alleged link with the group as cover they were able to reroute a train of "refugees" (Belgian and French Nazi collaborators running away from justice) from Innsbruck back to Switzerland and then Brussels.

 Recruits

 Gauleiters were to suggest suitable recruits, who would then be trained at secret locations in the Rhineland and Berlin.
 The chief training centre in the West was at Hülchrath Castle near Erkelenz, which by early 1945 was training around 200 recruits mostly drawn from the Hitler Youth.

 Werwolf originally had about five thousand members recruited from the SS and the Hitler Youth.
 These recruits were specially trained in guerrilla tactics.
 Operation Werwolf went so far as to establish front companies to ensure continued fighting in those areas of Germany that were occupied (all of the "front companies" were discovered and shut down within eight months).
 However, as it became clear that the reputedly impregnable Alpine Fortress, from which operations were to be directed by the Nazi leadership if the rest of Germany was occupied, was yet another delusion, Werwolf was converted into a terrorist organisation in the last few weeks of the war.